Ciollo/Nexus/.github/README.md

 ## 📩 Feedback and Support

 We value your feedback!
-If you have any questions, suggestions, or encounter any issues while using Nexus, please don't hesitate to [contact our support team](nico.mezza7@gmail.com).
+If you have any questions, suggestions, or encounter any issues while using Nexus, please don't hesitate to [contact our support team]([nico.mezza7@gmail.com](https://www.instagram.com/nicomezzaa/)).

 ## 🤝 Contributing

 Contributions are welcome!
-If you're interested in contributing to Nexus, please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more information.
+If you're interested in contributing to Nexus, please contact us privately for more information.

 ## 👥 Credits